MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Automated Attachments (A3)

-This measure adds the OpenStudio object `ShadingControl` to the model, which is translated to the EnergyPlus object `WindowShadingControl` prior to simulation as shown below.
+This measure is the same as A2, but adds shading control for an interior shade that covers the window when incident beam plus diffuse solar radiation exceeds 20 W/m2 as shown below.

 ```
 WindowShadingControl,